AnumAsif/neighbourhood-updates/README.md

 #### This is a web application that allows you to be in the loop about everything happening in your neighborhood.
 From contact information of different people to meeting announcements or even alerts, 22/03/2019.
 #### By **ANUM ASIF**
 ## Description
+This application has been developed for a busy person to have all the information about his neighbourhood in his hand.
+A user can create an account and sign into it.
+User can create it's own neighbourhood.
+User can post on it's neighbourhood's dashboard.
+User can see posts of other users and all the information related to his neighbourhood.
 ## Specifications
 ### User
 | Behavior            | Input                         | Output                        |